Venue: Remote access, via WebEx

 The Monitoring Officer said this complaint was dealt with fully before the start of the first lockdown, however, there has only just been the opportunity to report on it.
 The complaint had come from a member of the public, who alleged that a Parish/Town councillor had brought their council into disrepute when organising an event.
 The member of the public had been interviewed to provide more detail surrounding the complaint.

 The subject member had been interviewed and co-operated fully.
-They had provided very comprehensive documentation to support and defend the allegation.
+They had provided very comprehensive documentation to defend the allegation.
 The Monitoring Officer explained that after taking all of this information into account, it was the view of the Independent Person and Monitoring Officer that no breach of the code had occurred and the matter should be concluded.

 The Monitoring Officer reported that a number of councillors had made a complaint against a Wyre councillor regarding comments made at a council meeting.
 The Monitoring Officer and Independent Person had now listened to the recording of the meeting and had concluded that a breach of the code had occurred.